-You create a lot of content to support your business.
-Whether it is a blog post, a graphic, and image, an advertisement, or a book, your copyright protection arises as soon as you create that content.
-But having the copyright and protecting it are two very different things.
+You likely create a lot of content to support your business.
+Whether it is a blog post, a graphic, and image, an advertisement, or a book, your copyright ownership arises as soon as you create that content.
+But owning the copyright and protecting it are two very different things.
 For any asset you are serious about protecting, I suggest proactively filing an application for copyright registration.
 Does that mean you should register every single blog post, photograph, video, and piece of content you create?
-Realistically, NO. In most cases, each work must be individually registered.
+Realistically, no. In most cases, each work must be individually registered.
 That involves a lot of paperwork and filing fees.

 But the blog post that got you phenomenal engagement and is being shared all over the Internet?
 Yes, you should probably register that!
 Your flagship Internet course offering?
 Yes, you probably want to register that one too.
 Just so unscrupulous and creatively lazy trolls can’t come along and steal all your hard work in order to profit from it themselves!
 The book you wrote to promote your business?
 Absolutely!
 In fact, I consider filing the application for a book a must.

 There are three primary benefits of proactively filing for a copyright registration.
 These include the ability to sue in federal court, the ability to claim statutory damages, and the ability to claim attorneys fees.

 With registration you have the right to sue in federal court for copyright infringement of your work.
 Without registration, you can’t.
 If you discover infringement, you will have to go through the copyright registration filing process and wait until your copyright is registered to be able to file suit.
 During this time, your infringer continues using and profiting from your copyrighted material.

 Statutory Damages and Attorney’s Fees